Reintroducing Straight-Through Estimators as Principled Methods for Stochastic Binary Networks

-There is a small gap to~\citeauthor{peters2018probabilistic} in the stochastic mode (our 10-sample versus their 16-sample).
-Nevertheless, the results are very similar considering that they use a different estimation method, an initialization from a pretrained model and an early stopping (we believe otherwise they would overfit to the relaxation of the SBN considered).
-The takeaway message here is that ST can be considered in the context of SBN models as a simple but proper baseline.
-Since we achieve near 100\% training accuracy, the optimization fully succeeds and thus the bias of ST is tolerable.
+The takeaway message here is that ST can be considered in the context of deep SBN models as a simple and robust method if the estimator matches the model and is applied correctly.
+Since we achieve experimentally near 100\% training accuracy in all cases, the optimization fully succeeds and thus the bias of ST is tolerable.